Inland harbour dues

 New: User management in Inland Harbour Dues application

 Previously, users could only see the statements for Inland Harbour Dues that they have entered themselves.
-In April 2020, we've introduced a new user management feature in the Inland Harbour Dues application:
+We've now introduced a new user management feature in the Inland Harbour Dues application.

 There are two user roles: full access and limited access.
 As a user, you have access to all of your organisation's statements, or only those you have prepared yourself.
 Only your organisation's administrator can manage the rights of your organisation's users.